-Although nothing can guarantee you’ll be on the right side of a trade when a company unveils its earnings, there are smart approaches that might help you stay afloat amid related trading turbulence and perhaps even take advantage of the volatility.
-By learning how to prepare for the risk associated with quarterly reports, you won’t have to always find your towel and head to the shower just because it’s earnings announcement day.
+Although nothing can guarantee you’ll be on the right side of a trade when a company unveils its earnings, there are some approaches that are designed to help address the related trading turbulence and perhaps even take advantage of the volatility.
+Although nothing can guarantee you’ll be on the right side of a trade when a company releases earnings, there are approaches to help manage trading turbulence and even take advantage of the volatility.

-Assuming you feel ready to take on the ups and downs of trading an earnings report, it’s important to consider a slow and methodical approach in regards to earnings annoucements.
-You might have to adjust your normal trading strategy, just as intermediate skiers might have to change his or her style to try a black diamond run studded with moguls.
+Assuming you feel ready to take on the ups and downs of trading an earnings report, it’s important to consider a slow and methodical approach in regards to earnings announcements.
+You might have to adjust your normal trading strategy to deal with an added level of complexity.

 The first phase of an earnings report trading strategy might involve watching the patterns over several earnings seasons before buying or selling a given stock.
 There’s nothing wrong with being patient.